floRaths/uv-ship/docs/features.md

 ---

 ### `uv-ship version`
 Prepares and ships the provided version.
-This path allows you to break out of semantiv versioning conventions if desired.
+This path allows you to break out of semantic versioning conventions if desired.

 <span class="acc-2-text">**usage:**</span> `uv-ship version [options] {VERSION}`